-A recent study showed that the long term results from closing punch biopsy sites with Polyglactin 910 as compared to nylon was identical.
+A recent study showed that the long term results from closing punch biopsy sites with Polyglactin 910 as compared to nylon was identical. ((Bernstein RM, Rassman WR, Rashid N. A new suture for hair transplantation: Poliglecaprone 25.
+Dermatol Surg 2001; 27(1):5-11.))
 For the purpose of plug removal, the minor inflammation in this area caused by the suture may even work to the surgeon’s advantage as it could potentially destroy follicles that were not removed with the punch and inhibit the re-epithelization of the suture track.

 Poliglecaprone 25 may be used to close both punch and linear incisions made during the repair.
 Monocryl 6-0 monofilament Poliglecaprone 25, 45cm, un-dyed, P-1 cutting needle, is particularly useful to close punches as it comes on a small needle, is clear, and is very strong.
 Monocryl 5-0 monofilament Poliglecaprone 25, 45cm, un-dyed, PS-2 cutting needle, is useful in closing linear excisions with a running stitch.
 Their only disadvantage seems to be their slow rate of absorption.

-We expect that Poliglecaprone 25 may soon become our suture of choice in repairs, as it has been for closing the donor wound in regular transplants.
+We expect that Poliglecaprone 25 may soon become our suture of choice in repairs, as it has been for closing the donor wound in regular transplants. ((Gabel EA, Jimenez GP, Eaglstein WH, Kerdel FA.
+Performance comparison of nylon and an absorbable suture material (Polyglactin 910) in the closure of punch biopsy sites.
+Dermatol Surg 2000; 26(8):750-753.))
 Other absorbable sutures, such as Vicryl, Chromic, or Gut incite too great an inflammatory reaction or lack sufficient tensile strength.

 Graft removal using a long, elliptical excision is useful when grafts are closely packed in a linear arrangement, when the grafts are very large and dense, when the grafts are to be completely removed, or when it is mandatory that the patient have the removal phase of the repair completed as quickly as possible.
 Since the subsequent yield of intact hair follicles will be greater with a single linear incision than with multiple small ones, a single linear incision should also be considered when the patient’s donor reserves are severely depleted.
 In addition to conserving hair, linear excisions are useful in patients with low reserves as they are the most efficient and the fastest way to redistribute the density over a wide area.